-Workplace violence is any intentional conduct that is sufficiently severe, offensive, or intimidating to cause an individual to reasonably fear for his or her personal safety or the safety of his or her family, friends, and/or property such that employment conditions are altered or a hostile, abusive, or intimidating work environment is created for one or several-Pacific View employees.
+Workplace violence is any intentional conduct that is sufficiently severe, offensive, or intimidating to cause an individual to reasonably fear for his or her personal safety or the safety of his or her family, friends, and/or property such that employment conditions are altered or a hostile, abusive, or intimidating work environment is created for one or several Pacific View employees.
 Workplace violence may involve any threats or acts of violence occurring on Pacific View premises, regardless of the relationship between Pacific View and the parties involved in the incident.
-It also includes threats or acts of violence on Pacific View premises.
+It also includes threats or acts of violence that affect the business interests of Pacific View or that may lead to an incident of violence on Pacific View premises.
 Threats or acts of violence occurring off Pacific View premises that involve employees, agents, or individuals acting as a representative of Pacific View, whether as victims of or active participants in the conduct, may also constitute workplace violence.
 Specific examples of conduct that may constitute threats or acts of violence under this policy include, but are not limited to, the following:

-a.
-Threats or acts of physical or aggressive contact directed toward another individual;

-- e-----The-intentional-destruction-or-threat-of-destruction-of-Pacific-View-property-or-another employee's property;
+- a.
+Threats or acts of physical or aggressive contact directed toward another individual; - b.
+Threats or acts of physical harm directed toward an individual or his/her family, friends, associates, or property; - e.
+The intentional destruction or threat of destruction of Pacific View property or another employee's property;

-d----- Harassing or threatening phone calls;
+d.
+Harassing or threatening phone calls;

-e.Surveillance;

-f.----Stalking;
+e.
+Surveillance;

+f.
+Stalking;

-g. ----- Veiled-threats of physical harm or similar-intimidation; and h.
-Any conduct resulting in the conviction under any criminal-code provision relating to violence or threats of violence that adversely affects Pacific View's legitimate business interests.
+g.
+Veiled threats of physical harm or similar intimidation; and h.
+Any conduct resulting in the conviction under any criminal code provision relating to violence or threats of violence that adversely affects Pacific View's legitimate business interests.
 Workplace violence does not refer to occasional comments of a socially acceptable nature.
 These comments may include references to legitimate sporting activities, popular entertainment, or current events.
 Rather, it refers to behavior that is personally offensive, threatening, or intimidating.